tunkukhairi/tunkukhairi/README.md

 - 👋 Hi, My name is Tunku Khairi bin Tunku Hanizd.
 I am a 23-years old Malaysian
 - 👀 I’m interested in data science
-- 🌱 I’m currently graduated from bachelor's degrre in Computer Science (Information System) programme at UNIMAS learning advanced mathematics for machine learning
+- 🌱 I’m currently graduated from bachelor's degrre in Computer Science (Information System) programme at UNIMAS
 - 💞️ I’m also currently looking for a job after graduating (as of now)